-Between the second to third day of life (37 to 72 hours after birth), possibly together with the second preventive examination of your child, the U2, a few drops of blood (taken from the vein or by heel prick) will be placed on a filter paper card.
-After drying, the dried blood will be sent immediately to the screening laboratory.
-Here, the samples will be analyzed on the day of arrival with specialized and highly sensitive examination methods.
+Between the second to third day of life (37 to 72 hours after birth), and at the latest during your childs second preventive examination, the U2, a few drops of blood (taken from the vein or by heel prick) are placed on a filter paper card.
+After drying, the blood is sent immediately to the screening laboratory.
+Here, on the day of the arrival, the samples will be analyzed with specialized and highly sensitive examination methods.
 The costs of the examination will be covered by your health insurance or the clinic.